How To Deadlift Properly: Deadlift variations, exercise tips and benefits

 Similar to the conventional deadlift grip, the hook grip starts with both hands over the bar, with knuckles facing forwards and the thumb wrapping underneath.

-This is a more advanced grip, but certainly when worth practising with a lighter weight first.
+This is a more advanced grip, but certainly when worth practicing with a lighter weight first.

-Utilising lifting straps for the deadlift is common practice for experienced lifters.
+Utilizing lifting straps for the deadlift is common practice for many lifters, but should you be using lifting straps for deadlifts?

-Lifting straps help take the strain off your forearms and handgrip, by looping around the bar to create a tight, secure grip without fatiguing your hands or forearms.
+Lifting straps help take the strain off your forearms and grip, by looping around the bar to create a tight, secure grip without fatiguing your hands or forearms.

 Besides the pure bad*** aesthetic that comes with using chalk, it also plays a great role in securing your grip, whichever deadlift grip variation you use.

-The chalk provides a tacky, matte layer over your palm and fingers, preventing the bar from sliding, rolling and slipping in your hands.
+The chalk provides a tacky, matte layer over your palm and fingers, preventing the bar from moving or slipping in your hands.
 It also eradicates the impact of sweaty palms when lifting, keeping them dry, however hard you're working; so you can keep your focus on your deadlift form.

 Other Useful Deadlift Accessories: